 Like us, you’re here thanks to Ron and Marion, our Dad and Mum, our founders and our inspiration who literally built Macadamias Australia from the ground up.
 With a small plot of uncleared land, a huge amount of effort, never ending faith and a life long commitment to each other and our family, they taught us to care for the environment, each other and every life we touch.

-As the second generation we’re proud to have worked beside Mum and Dad, been taught their values and be entrusted to build upon their legacy.
+We’re proud to have been taught their values and be entrusted to build upon their legacy.
 We turn up every day to continue their incredible work looking after our trees, our products, our team, our community, our customers and the planet.
 And caring for the next generation (our kids), who are now working beside us in the family business, just as we did, and just as we hope their kids will and the many more generations to come.

 Macadamias Australia respectfully acknowledges the Taribelang Bunda, Gooreng Gooreng, Gurang and Bailai People as the traditional owners of the land upon which Macadamias Australia stands.

-Our family business has come a long way from that single unimproved parcel of land that Ron and Marion nurtured to grow peanuts, corn, sugar cane and a variety of vegetables.
+Our farm has come a long way from that single unimproved parcel of land that Ron and Marion nurtured to grow peanuts, corn, sugar cane and a variety of vegetables.

 In 1980, under the name Steinhardt Family Farms, they moved into large scale production of tomatoes and zucchinis and began supplying major supermarket chains throughout Australia and New Zealand.
-In 2004, we planted macadamias and today we maintain more than 200,000 trees and harvest about 2000 tonnes of nut-in-shell each year.
-In 2020 construction was completed for a state-of-the-art macadamia cracking and value add processing plant incorporating a tourism centre and café.
-As a result, Macadamia Australia is the largest family owned vertically integrated macadamia business in the world.
+In 2004 we planted macadamias, and in 2020 construction was completed for a state-of-the-art value add processing plant, incorporating a tourism centre and café.
+As a result, Macadamias Australia became a fully vertically-integrated family business.

 A deep commitment to family and the land is the legacy our parents handed down to us, in essence, to be true custodians.